 - 2.1 Housing Services for Older People are managed from the Careline Centre in Loughton, which is not open to the general public.
 The Housing Manager (Older Peoples Services) who is responsible for the service is based in offices above the Centre.
 The Assistant Housing Manager (Older Peoples Services) deputises for the Housing Manager in all aspects of the Section.
-In addition, the Senior Scheme Manager is responsible for overseeing and supervising the work of all Scheme Managers. - 2.2 To ensure communication on policy, procedural and performance matters, quarterly meetings with Scheme Managers take place, chaired by the Housing Manager (Older Peoples Services).
-In addition, meetings are held for Careline staff.
-The Director of Housing and the Assistant Director of Housing (Operations) attend periodically.
+In addition, the Senior Scheme Manager is responsible for overseeing and supervising the work of all Scheme Managers. - 2.2 To ensure communication on policy, procedural and performance matters, quarterly meetings with Scheme Managers take place, chaired by the Housing Manager (Older

+Peoples Services).
+In addition, regular meetings are held for Careline staff.
+The Assistant Director (Housing Operations) attends periodically.